Al Haj FAW Motors

-Al-Haj FAW Motors Limited is a Pakistani automobile manufacturer based in Karachi, Pakistan since 2013.
+AL-HAJ FAW Motors PVT.
+LTD. is a Pakistani automobile manufacturer based in Karachi, Pakistan since 2013.
 It is a subsidiary of Chinese assembler and manufacturer of FAW Group.
 The company assembles passenger and commercial vehicles at its assembly plant in Karachi.

 Al-Haj FAW Motors Limited was incorporated as a private limited company in October 2006.

 Al-Haj FAW Motors is the sole distributor & progressive manufacturer / assembler of FAW heavy commercial vehicles, light commercial vehicles & passenger cars in Pakistan.

 First CBU (Complete Built-Up) product-line of HVs was launched in 2006 which included different heavy commercial vehicles like dump trucks, rigid trucks & prime movers.

 The local production CKD (Complete Knocked-Down) of FAW Heavy Commercial Vehicles started in December 2011.

 Light Vehicles, Mini Van & Pickup (CBU) were introduced in March 2012 and regular (CKD) production of minivans (XPV) and pick-up trucks (Carrier) was started in September 2012.

-In August 2017, Al-Haj FAW Motors launched Pakistan’s first locally assembled Chinese passenger car, the FAW V2.
+In year 2014, Al-Haj FAW Motors launched Pakistan’s first locally assembled Chinese passenger car, the FAW V2.